openharmony/docs/en/application-dev/reference/apis/js-apis-medialibrary.md

 commitModify(): Promise&lt;void&gt;

 Commits the modification of the album attributes to the database.
-This API uses an asynchronous callback to return the result.
+This API uses a promise to return the result.

 **Required permissions**: ohos.permission.READ_MEDIA and ohos.permission.WRITE_MEDIA